christian-kramer/USB-Reset-Button/README.md

 ![Close-up](https://i.imgur.com/UEcuiMO.jpg)

 And here's an up-close look at the  USB connectors.
 Just like in the 3D model, they fit perfectly!
+I specifically designed it to fit my friend's computer desk setup.
+As shown in the first image at the very top, her webcam is to the left of the computer, so I put the plug for the webcam on the left side of the button, and the plug for the computer on the right side.
+This way, no wires have to cross.

 ![USB](https://i.imgur.com/Yv56Al5.jpg)